-Separate the egg whites from the yolks.
+If your recipe calls for beating the egg yolks and whites separately, begin with separating the egg whites from the yolks.
 Eggs separate more easily when cold, so separate them immediately after taking them out of the refrigerator.
-Even the tiniest bit of yolk can inhibit the beating quality of the whites (if any yolk gets into the white, do not use it; refrigerate that white for another use).
-To ensure that no yolk gets into the whites as you separate the eggs, separate each white into a small bowl (such as a custard cup), then transfer the white to the extra-large bowl in which you will eventually beat them.
+Even the tiniest bit of yolk can inhibit the beating of the whites.
+To ensure that no yolk gets into the whites as you separate the eggs, place each white into a small bowl (such as a custard cup), then transfer the white to the extra-large bowl in which you will eventually beat them.
 Place the yolks in a small mixing bowl.
+If any yolk does get into the white, do not use it; refrigerate that white for another use.

-If your recipe calls for beating the yolks separately from the whites, beat the egg yolks with an electric mixer on high speed for about 5 minutes or until thick and lemon-color.
+If your recipe calls for beating the yolks separately from the whites, beat the egg yolks with an electric mixer ($40, Target) on high speed for about 5 minutes or until thick and lemon-color.
 After beating for 2 to 3 minutes, the yolks will be the right color, but probably not thick enough.
 When they're ready, they will hold a ribbon when the beaters are lifted from the bowl (see photo).

 Gradually add the granulated sugar, beating on high speed until stiff peaks form.
 At this stage, the tips of the whites will stand straight up when the beaters are lifted.